 Setup

-Perspective 1: As user factor
+Perspective 1: As user factor (individual difference)

 Pearson's product-moment correlation